damongolding/immich-kiosk/README.md

 http://{URL}?album=ALBUM_ID&album=ALBUM_ID&album=ALBUM_ID
 ```

-## Person ID's
+### People

+### Getting a person's ID from Immich:
-Open Immich's web interface and click on "Explore" in the left hand navigation.
+1. Open Immich's web interface and click on "Explore" in the left hand navigation.
-Click on the person you want the ID of (you may have to click "view all" if you don't see them).
+2. Click on the person you want the ID of (you may have to click "view all" if you don't see them).
-The url will now look something like this `http://192.168.86.123:2283/people/a04175f4-97bb-4d97-8d49-3700263043e5`.
+3. The url will now look something like this `http://192.168.86.123:2283/people/a04175f4-97bb-4d97-8d49-3700263043e5`.
-The persons ID is everything after `people/`, so in this example it would be `a04175f4-97bb-4d97-8d49-3700263043e5`.
+4. The persons ID is everything after `people/`, so in this example it would be `a04175f4-97bb-4d97-8d49-3700263043e5`.

-## Multiple People
-When you add multiple people (and/or albums) at the same time, Immich-Kiosk adds all the requested album(s) ID(s) and people IDs into a "bucket".
-Then Immich-Kiosk grabs one at random and fetches an image related to that album or person.
+### How multiple people work
+When you specify multiple people and/or albums, Immich Kiosk creates a pool of all the requested album and person IDs.
+For each image refresh, Kiosk randomly selects one ID from this pool and fetches an image associated with that person or album.

 There are **three** ways you can set multiple people ID's:

+> [!NOTE]
+> These methods are applied in order of precedence.
+URL queries take highest priority, followed by environment variables, and finally the config.yaml file.
+> Each subsequent method overwrites the settings from the previous ones.

 1. via config.yaml file